16srivarshitha/Quizlet/README.md

 # Quizlet
 ## File Structure
 - `index.html` - contains the layout of the quizlet.
-- 'styles.css' - defines the styles
+- `styles.css` - defines the styles
-- 'script.js` - Implements the logic
+- `script.js` - Implements the logic